yj14-kwon/concurrent-programming/README.md

 # concurrent-programming
-This is practice source code from Java Brains Concurrency Programming.
+This is source code for self-study from Java Brains Concurrency Programming video.